hayzee/solvers/README.md

 # solvers

-A Clojure library designed to ... well, that part is up to you.
+Backtracking solvers - suitable for solving problems like Sudoku and Towers of Hannoi - or any other type of problem that is suitable for a backtracking solution.

 ## Usage

-FIXME
+See examples for usage

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021 Hayzee

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at